HIV/AIDS for Florida Healthcare Professionals

 - Significant exposures of nonmedical personnel while providing emergency medical assistance during a medical emergency

-- Convicted persons of prostitution or of procuring another to commit prostitution
+- Persons convicted of prostitution or of procuring another to commit prostitution

 - Criminal acts, when victims of criminal offenses involving transmission of body fluids obtain a court order to test a defendant